Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Linear theory of confined Alfv en waves

-and $\epsilon_i = \left(-1\right)^i$.
-The two families of solutions $i=1$ and $i=2$ have very different damping and propagation properties.
-Solutions from the first family (subscript 1), decays very fast in the $z-$direction, as the spatial decay rate $s_1$ is always greater than the wavenumber $\kappa_{1}$, and so the corresponding profile mostly follows an exponential decay away from the top and bottom boundaries, without achieving a complete oscillation.
-Physically, this mode represents the Hartmann boundary layers that develop along the bottom and top walls and we shall refer to it as \emph{Hartmann mode} for this reason.
-As such, $s_1\sim \Ha$ in the limit $\Ha\rightarrow\infty$, keeping $\kappa_\perp\ll \Ha$.
 In contrast, solutions from the second family (subscript 2) are much less attenuated in the $z-$direction.
 Depending on the value of parameters $\Ha$ and $\kappa_{\perp}$, a range of values of $\Rn$ may exist such that $s_2 < \kappa_{2}$.
 In other words, an oscillatory solution develops into the fluid layer, which can describe the propagation of a wave.
-Hence, we shall refer to this mode as the \emph{Alfv\'en mode}.
-The properties of the Alfvén mode are best illustrated in the diffusionless limit, where the acceleration term (with the time derivative) and the Lorentz force (last term of Eq. (\ref{eq:governing_adm})) balance each other, as the diffusive terms become negligible compared to them.
-This regime is achieved in the limit where $\Rv\rightarrow\infty$ and $\Rn\rightarrow\infty$, but keeping $\Ha^2/(\Rv \Rn)$ finite for the Lorentz force to remain finite.
-This number characterises waves driven a at specific freqency $\omega$ such as in Lunquist, Lehnert and Jameson's experiments.
-It can be expressed as the inverse of a Lundquist number based on the time scale of the oscillation instead of the magnetic diffusion timescale.
-However, since \cite{jameson_1964} was the first to have successfully produced strong Alfvén waves resonances, precisely by adjusting the forcing frequency, we propose to name this number after him and define the \emph{Jameson} number as $\Ja = \left(\Rn \Rv\right)^{1/2}/\Ha = \Rn/(V_Ah/\eta)=\Rn/\Lu$, where $V_A=B_0/(\rho\mu_0)^{1/2}$ is the Alfv\`en velocity.
-Hence, in the diffusionless limit, $\Lu\rightarrow\infty$, or equivalently, diffusion does not attenuate the propagation of Alfv\'en waves \citep{roberts_1967}.
-Eq. (\ref{eq:governing_adm}) then reduces to the purely hyperbolic equation for the propagation of these waves in an ideal medium:
+Hence, we shall refer to this mode as the {Alfv\'en mode}.
+The properties of the Alfvén mode are best illustrated in the diffusionless limit, where the acceleration term (with the time derivative) and the Lorentz force (last term of Eq. (\ref{eq:governing_adm})) balance each other, as the diffusive terms become negligible compared with them.
+This regime is achieved in the limit where $\Rv\rightarrow\infty$ and $\Rn\rightarrow\infty$ keeping $\Ha^2/(\Rv \Rn)$ finite for the Lorentz force to remain finite.
+This number characterises waves {driven at a} specific frequency $\omega$ such as in {Lundquist}, Lehnert and Jameson's experiments.
+It can be expressed as the inverse of a Lundquist number based on the time scale of the oscillation instead of the magnetic diffusion time scale.
+However, since \cite{jameson_1964} was the first to have successfully produced strong AW resonances, precisely by adjusting the forcing frequency, we propose to name this number after him and define the Jameson number as $\Ja = \left(\Rn \Rv\right)^{1/2}/\Ha = \Rn/(V_Ah/\eta)=\Rn/\Lu$, where $V_A=B_0/(\rho\mu_0)^{1/2}$ is the Alfv\'en velocity. {When $\Ha^2 \rightarrow \infty$ but keeping $\Ha^2/\left(\Rn \Rv\right)$ constant and finite,} Eq. (\ref{eq:governing_adm}) then reduces to the purely hyperbolic equation for the propagation of these waves in an ideal medium,